ScottFeichter/node-essentials-scott/lessons/lesson1-node-intro.md

 1. Node is far simpler to learn than Java or Rust.
 Many developers already know JavaScript because it is the native language for the browser front end.
 C++ code is also more complex, and it is subject to dangerous memory reference errors.
 Node's combination of a single threaded language with an event loop for asynchronous operations is highly performant.

-2. In browser side JavaScript, you can't start a process, or start a server socket, or access the file system, or prompt for console input.
+2. In browser side JavaScript, you can't start a process, or start a server socket, or access the file system.
 In browser side JavaScript, you have no access to hardware resources like the screen and the file system.

 3. Node is not good for compute intensive operations, like numerical calculation.
 For that, you'd want C++ or Python.